 In general, the Vanguard Area is located in relatively flat terrain on the southwest side of the Upper Qu'Appelle River valley.
-The topography is gently undulating, with numerous small lakes and sloughs.
-It is a post-glacial terrain.
+The topography is gently undulating, post-glacial terrain with numerous small lakes and sloughs.
 The only known fish bearing watercourse or waterbody is the Qu'Appelle River located approximately 10 km northeast of the Project.